 A workspace is a large digital space where you can add notes, upload documents, and remotely collaborate with others.
 Think of your typical whiteboard, but digital, more dynamic, and 10 times more powerful!

-Tip: Discover a canvas you want in the workspace using the search icon in the top left of your screen.
+Tip: Discover a canvas you want in the workspace using the icon in the top left of your screen.

 You can learn more about canvases here.